A2Zadeh/CMU-Crowd/tutorial.md

 ## Job Creation
 Sign up as an admin through your website.

-Then, navigate to the 'Create Job' page through the navigation bar at the top.
+Then, navigate to the 'Create A Job' page through the navigation bar at the top.

 Fill in the required fields.
 For the HTML template, this is the file I am going to upload: